 Place chopped chocolate in a large heatproof bowl.

-In a medium saucepan, combine heavy whipping cream and butter.
-Cook over med heat, stirring often, until it just starts to simmer.
+Place cream into a medium saucepan.
+Cook over med heat, stirring often, until it just barely starts to simmer.

 Pour hot cream over chopped chocolate and cover bowl with plastic wrap.
 Let sit 5 minutes.